About the Programme

 - Writing sample in English (1 text, max.
 15 pages).

-- 2-3 letters of recommendation independently submitted to email@example.com by either the referees or the candidates latest until February 28, 2019.
+- 2-3 letters of recommendation independently submitted to email@example.com by either the referees or the candidates concurrently with the application deadline.

-For further questions please contact Sascha Delz, coordinator Doctoral Programme in Landscape & Urban Studies.
+For further questions please contact Matthew Skjonsberg, coordinator of the Doctoral Programme in Landscape and Urban Studies.
 Be aware that requests sent to any other email will not be considered.